TITLE 77: PUBLIC HEALTH

 Section 905.20 General Requirements

 a) Rate of Flow for Domestic Sewage.
 Each unit of the private sewage disposal system shall be designed to treat the volume of domestic sewage discharged to it.
-The volume of sewage flow shall be determined from Appendix A, Illustration A of this Part.
-For non-residential establishments, the Department will consider the use of actual flow volumes obtained from similar installations in lieu of the quantities contained in Appendix A, Illustration A of this Part, when the flow data is documented.
+The volume of sewage flow shall be determined from Appendix A, Illustration A. For non-residential establishments, the Department will consider the use of actual flow volumes obtained from similar installations in lieu of the quantities contained in Appendix A, Illustration A, when the flow data is documented.
 Examples of the documentation that could be accepted would be actual measurements of the quantity of wastewater, or water use receipts.
-In the design of a private sewage disposal system, peak flows shall be designed for and/or attenuated.
-When the sewage flow exceeds 1500 gallons per day, and there is a surface discharge, then approval shall be obtained from the Illinois Environmental Protection Agency.
+In the design of a private sewage disposal system, peak flows shall be designed for or attenuated.

 B) The seepage field serving the domestic wastewater flow, provided the seepage field is increased in size to accommodate the additional flow from the hot tub on a daily basis.
 This drainage shall be piped around the septic tank and directly into the seepage field.

 3) Motorized Equipment.
-Waste products such as automotive grease, oils, solvents, and chemicals shall not discharge to a private sewage disposal system.
+Waste products, such as automotive grease, oils, solvents and chemicals, shall not discharge to a private sewage disposal system.
 These waste products shall be handled according to rules for disposal of oil, gas and grease promulgated under the Environmental Protection Act, or according to 35 Ill.
 Adm.
 Code, Subtitle G, or shall be taken to an oil and gas reclamation center.
-The floor drain of any non-residential property that meets the requirements of subsection (b)(3)(A) or (B) of this Section, and is connected to a public sewer shall be connected to an approved gas and oil interceptor meeting the requirements of Section 890.520 of the Illinois Plumbing Code.
+The floor drain of any non-residential property that meets the requirements of subsection (b)(3)(A) or (B), and is connected to a public sewer, shall be connected to an approved gas and oil interceptor meeting the requirements of Section 890.520 of the Illinois Plumbing Code.
 Wastes from floor drains in areas where vehicles or motorized equipment are serviced and parked shall be treated in accordance with the following:

-B) For any non-residential property in which vehicles or motorized equipment are parked or stored and repair or maintenance are not performed, floor drains may discharge to a public sewer or a private sewage disposal system, provided floor drains are only used to receive water from motorized equipment or vehicle washing or to drain melted snow.
-When floor drains in such properties are connected to a private sewage disposal system, the system must be increased in size based upon the anticipated daily flow.
-When a maintenance area is adjacent to a parking area, physical barriers, such as a raised curb or recessed floor in the maintenance area, must be provided to assure oil and gas are not discharged to floor drains.
+B) For any non-residential property on which vehicles or motorized equipment are parked or stored and repair or maintenance is not performed, floor drains shall discharge to a public sewer or a private sewage disposal system, provided that floor drains are used only to receive water from motorized equipment or vehicle washing or to drain melted snow.
+When floor drains in such properties are connected to a private sewage disposal system, the system shall be increased in size based upon the anticipated daily flow.
+When a maintenance area is adjacent to a parking area, physical barriers, such as a raised curb or recessed floor in the maintenance area, shall be provided to assure that oil and gas are not discharged to floor drains.

 C) For any residential property with a garage of any size, floor drains may discharge directly to a private sewage disposal system.
 No increase in size of the residential private sewage disposal system is required to handle this liquid waste.